Going to college isn’t cheap.

 Some studies show that an inclusive social life on campus may help students graduate on time, however, so the cost may be worth it if they help you avoid extending your time at college and paying more in student loans.

 Textbooks, supplies and other resources like access to lab time or classroom materials aren’t included in tuition and college costs.

-To conserve costs while saving for college, buy your pens, notebooks, and school supplies online — not at the overpriced campus bookstore.
+To conserve costs while saving for college, buy your pens, notebooks, and school supplies online — not at the potentially overpriced campus bookstore.

-The same goes for textbooks: buy them used.
-Or, ask your professor or instructor if a recently outdated and cheaper edition of the text is acceptable for class.
+Besides buying used textbooks, you could also ask your professor or instructor if a recently outdated and cheaper edition of the text is acceptable for class.

 Redeeming travel miles from a rewards credit card can help ease the cost of traveling for both students and their parents.
 The most efficient way to save, however, may be to book your tickets as far in advance as possible.